dcop7/tips_and_guides/it_manager_guide.md

 # 📌 IT Manager Guide: 20 Essential Tips for Success

-As an IT manager leading a team of 5 to 8 people, your role is to balance technical leadership, project management, and people management.
+As an IT manager leading a team, your role is to balance technical leadership, project management, and people management.
 Here are 20 detailed tips to help you succeed.

 ## 🔹 1.
 Set Clear Expectations
 - Define team goals, individual roles, and responsibilities.